shreyjain13/shreyjain13.github.io/index.md

 title: ""
 ---

-I am currently a Product Manager at Microsoft working on Medical Foundation Models.
+I am currently a Product Manager at Microsoft working on Medical Foundation Models (focus on medical imaging and presicion oncology).

 Previously, I was an Applied Scientist at Microsoft Research Special Projects working on privacy and security research.
 The broad motivations of my research are represented in paper I wrote in collaboration with OpenAI titled "[Contextual Confidence and Generative AI](https://arxiv.org/abs/2311.01193)".

 If my work on privacy or security seems interesting to you, here is my [Microsoft Research profile](https://www.microsoft.com/en-us/research/people/shreyjain/), [LinkedIn](https://www.linkedin.com/in/shrey-j-9869b213a/), and [Twitter](https://twitter.com/shreyjaineth) where I post more about work.

-Today, I am spending most of my time buidling AI systems to improve medicine (medical imaging and precision oncology).

 Other: